 In order to integrate more fully into the Israeli community, you will be invited to participate in cultural and other activities.
 The Technion International Office organizes various extracurricular events and excursions.
 Join clubs, sports teams, or music/theater/art groups; provide volunteer services to social organizations; participate in athletic events and religious activities; and attend lectures, discussions, and receptions in academic and community circles.

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
 Local staff abroad help students integrate into Israeli culture and provide assistance with academics, housing, safety, and other issues.

 The UCEAP Program Guide will be available in the Fall.
 It has program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.

-You enroll in an internship course alongside the internship during the first 9 weeks of the program.
-During the second part of the program, you chose 3-6 courses from three academic tracks.
-The number of courses depends on the number of units for each course.
+You enroll in an internship course alongside the internship during the first 9 weeks of the program:

-- You earn 10 quarter/6.7 semester UC units for the internship and the internship course together.
+- You earn a total of 10 quarter/6.7 semester UC units for the internship and the internship course.

 - The course takes place throughout the internship and includes a planning report, bi-weekly reporting sessions with the instructor, and a final report.